 All debt, regardless of which spouse incurred the debt, acquired during marriage is considered community debt in an AZ divorce.
 Spouses often agree to each keep their own “separate” debts and split joint debts.
 Debts include, but are not limited to, credit cards, 401k, personal & student loans, etc.

 Community Property Division in Arizona

 Most commonly divorcing Arizona spouses decide how to divide community property among themselves.
 However, if they can’t reach an agreement and the Court ends up making a determination (after a Trial), all property, assets and debts that are considered community property are divided fairly and equitably.
-Although this normally means equally, there can be situations that warrant an unequal division of property in order to achieve an equitable and fair division.
+Typically property is divided equally.
+Although, there can be situations that warrant an unequal division of property to achieve an equitable and fair division.
 For example, if one spouse is awarded more property and assets than the other, it may be appropriate for them to also be awarded more than 50% of the debt.

 By equitably dividing property, assets and debts, the Court is trying to promote the idea that marriage is a partnership.
 For example, if one parent quits their job to stay home and raise the children while the other brings home the paychecks, the stay-at-home parent is entitled to half the assets because they were contributing their time and energy into keeping the family going while the other parent was making the financial contribution.
 In this case, equitable distribution works to the benefit of both spouses and in the spirit of a fair division, this principle is applied to Arizona community property division.